dcjwu/casus/content/services/labour/right.en.md

-Help for Employers:
+Providing assistance to Employers:

 <br/>

-• Drafting legal documents (Employment Agreement, Collective Agreement, Agreement of Material Responsibility, Material Transfer Agreement, Amendment Agreement, working regulations, job descriptions, instructions, notices, etc.).
+• Drafting legal documents (Employment Agreement, Collective Agreement, Agreement of Material Responsibility, Material Transfer Agreement, Amendment Agreement, working regulations, job descriptions, dismissal instructions and  notices, etc.).

 <br/>

-• Consultations on issues regarding employment agreement conclusion, its performance, amendment, termination and other Labour Law enforcement issues.
+• Consultations on issues regarding a conclusion of an employment contract, its performance,  amendment and  termination and other Labour Law enforcement issues.

 <br/>

-• The preparation of documents related to the violation of working regulations and Employment Agreement.
+• The preparation of documents related to the violation of the eployment contract and Employment Agreement.

 <br/>